AdobeDocs/journey-optimizer.en/help/using/rn/e-release-notes.md

 <tbody>
 <tr>
 <td>
 <p>You can now lookup and fetch data values within Adobe Experience Platform datasets, and use these values to build conditions in Adobe Journey Optimizer.
 You can leverage data from a lookup dataset when a relationship has been defined using an attribute inside of an array of objects.
-The lookup values will be available in your journeys' conditions, custom actions, and in message personalization.</p>
+You can specify non-profile enabled datasets for lookup.
+Once enabled, you can use a profile attribute as a join key to the specified dataset to retrive further data for personalization.</p>
 </td>
 </tr>
 </tbody>